One of the most strangely satisfying parts of cinema is when filmmakers attempt to cover a sports-related story, whether fictional or non-fictional.

 For this reason, we’ve seen many boxing films come and go.
 Some of these films have had a lasting impression that remains to this day, however – whether that be by inspiring someone to begin their martial arts journey or simply giving them the simple belief that they can achieve anything they put their mind to.

-Today, Evolve Daily brings you the “10 Best Boxing Films Of All Time”.
+Today, Evolve Daily brings you the “10 Best Boxing Movies Of All Time”.

 10) Fat City